Learn Before

 Number of Layers to Freeze When Using a Pre-trained Model for Transfer Deep Learning

-- Large, replace multiple last layers with new layers.
+- Large dataset: Replace multiple of the last layers with new layers.

 0